timokelder/UNSEEN-trends/README.md

 ## Short intro
 In this study, we use Norway and Svalbard as a case study to explore the UNSEEN-trends approach: using [SEAS5, Johnson et al., 2019](https://www.geosci-model-dev.net/12/1087/2019/gmd-12-1087-2019.pdf) to analyze trends in extreme precipitation.
 These regions have recently faced severe events, raising the question whether these kind of events have occurred by chance or a the new norm.
 From observations, it is impossible to analyze the changes in these severe events: How have the 100-year precipitation events changed over last 35 years?
 By pooling ensemble members and lead times into an UNprecedented Simulated Extreme ENsemble (UNSEEN, [Thompson et al., 2017](https://www.nature.com/articles/s41467-017-00275-3)), we can try to answer this question.

+## Data
+SEAS5 hindcasts are provided every month between the years 1981-2016, with 25 ensemble members.
+The hindcasts are downloaded from the ECMWF MARS server onto the server of the Norwegian Meteorological Institute (MetNor).
+We then mined the hindcasts, i.e. we extracted the target variable from each forecast to generate the UNSEEN ensemble.
+This process is described in [generating the UNSEEN ensemble](Mining/Mining.md) but unfortunately cannot be reproduced without access to the server of MetNor.
+We have provided the resulting UNSEEN ensembles in the [data folder](Data/Extremes).

+## Evaluation of the UNSEEN ensemble

 In notebooks, We discuss the requirements of [ensemble member independence](Notebooks/Independence.md), [model stability](Notebooks/Model_stability.md) and we perform a [fidelity analysis](Notebooks/Model_fidelity.md).

+## The UNSEEN-trends approach

 We then illustrate the [UNSEEN-Trends approach](Notebooks/Trend_analysis.md).
 We hope this approach may see many applications across a range of scientific fields!